 Highlights of ITTF Men's and Women's World Cup 2025

-Wang Chuqin of China hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Kuai Man celebrates scoring during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Aditya Sareen of Australia hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Kuai Man hits a return during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Wang Chuqin of China hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Wang Manyu hits a return during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Aditya Sareen of Australia hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Kuai Man competes during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Wang Chuqin of China serves during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Wang Manyu celebrates scoring during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Aditya Sareen of Australia hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
+Wang Manyu hits a return during the women's singles quarterfinal match between Kuai Man of China and Wang Manyu of China at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 18, 2025.
 (Xinhua/Chen Duo)

-Wang Chuqin of China serves during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
-(Photo by Cheong Kam Ka/Xinhua)

-Aditya Sareen of Australia hits a return during the men's singles group match between Wang Chuqin of China and Aditya Sareen of Australia at the ITTF Men's and Women's World Cup 2025 in Macao, China, April 15, 2025.
-(Photo by Cheong Kam Ka/Xinhua)

 Photos